 There are also MSN joint programs, in which you pursue your master’s in nursing in tandem with another master’s degree.
 The most common pairings for joint MSN programs include:

 - MSN/MPH: This pairs your MSN with a master’s in public health

 - MSN/MBA: Pairing your MSN with a master’s in business administration

 - MSN/MHA: An MSN degree paired with a master’s in health administration

 Earning an MSN allows you to hone in on a specific area of nursing.
 While registered nurses do a little bit of everything and provide general care, an advanced practice nurse has knowledge about a specialized area of nursing.
 For example, if you’re interested in natural health or women’s health, you might choose a nurse midwife specialty.

-Another reason to earn an MSN is to learn the the business side of nursing or if you’re interested in making an impact in the health care industry.
-A master’s degree program will teach you about leadership, management, policies and finance.
-Choosing this route usually means enrolling in a joint MSN program where you’ll learn about business or health administration.
+Another reason to earn an MSN is to learn the business side of nursing or if you’re interested in making an impact in the health care industry.
+A master’s degree program will teach you about leadership, management, policies,

 Finally, who wouldn’t like to earn a little more?
 An MSN can translate into higher salaries and promotions because their specialized knowledge makes them unique.